pantheon-systems/documentation/source/content/guides/site-portfolio-report/02-interacting.md

 You can filter the Breakdown tables of all three categories in the report.

-Click the **Filter by** drop-down menus to filter by specific Owner, All Owners, Previous Site Plan, or Current Site Plan.
+Click the **Filter by** drop-down menus to filter by:

+- Specific Owner

+- All Owners

+- Previous Site Plan

+- Current Site Plan

 You can also filter by several of the headings.
 Click the drop-down menu of the heading and select the option you want to filter by: